-The Bloodfin Tetra is easy to care for provided the water is kept clean.
+The Bloodfin Tetra is easy to care for provided its water is kept clean.
 Aquariums are closed systems and regardless of size, they all need some maintenance.
-Over time decomposing organic matter, nitrates and phosphate build up and the water hardness increases due to evaporation.
-To combat these ever changing conditions water should be replaced on a regular basis.
-At least 25 - 50% of the tank water should be replaced every other week, especially if the tank is densely stocked.
+Over time, decomposing organic matter, nitrates, and phosphate build up, and water hardness increases due to evaporation.
+To combat these ever-changing conditions, water should be replaced on a regular basis.
+At least 25 to 50% of the tank water should be replaced every other week, especially if the tank is densely stocked.

 Water Changes: Bi-weekly

-Bloodfin Tetras are very undemanding.
-But because they are very active swimmers it is advisable to keep them in a tank at least 20 inches long and ideally 15 gallons or more.
+Bloodfin Tetras are very undemanding in general.
+But because they are very active swimmers, they should be kept in a tank at least 20 inches long and ideally 15 gallons or more.
 Additionally, the tank should be securely covered as these fish are skilled jumpers and will probably do so if given the opportunity.

 These fish prefer some plant cover and a darker gravel.
 To get the best out of this fish, set up a biotype tank.
-For the substrate use a river sand with some drift wood and twisted roots.
-Add some dried leaves to the tan, which will stain the water a light brown and replace leaves every few weeks.
-Use dim lighting and it will develop the tetras best coloring.
+For the substrate, use a river sand with some drift wood and twisted roots.
+Add some dried leaves, which will stain the water a light brown, and replace the leaves every few weeks.
+Dim lighting will develop the tetra's best coloring.

-It is commercially bred in huge numbers, so is adaptable and will thrive in most well-maintained tanks.
-It does look particularly effective in a heavily-planted setup though, and can appear a little washed out the decor is too sparse
+The Bloodfin Tetra is commercially-bred in huge numbers, so it is adaptable and will thrive in most well-maintained tanks.
+It will look best in a heavily-planted setup, though, and can appear a little washed out if the decor is too sparse.

 Minimum Tank Size: 15 gal (57 L)